 Many eco-friendly mattresses have organic cotton covers and include cotton-wrapped coils and cotton batting.
 Mattresses that contain a lot of cotton tend to be heavier and feel firmer than foam mattresses.
 They can flatten over time, however, so cotton is usually combined with other materials, such as 100 percent natural latex, to help maintain shape.
 Or, consider an innerspring mattress with a layer of organic cotton batting and wool batting as a fire barrier.
 Research shows that a medium-firm innerspring mattress can offer “immediate and significant improvements in sleep quality, sleep efficiency, and stress”.

-Pros and cons of 100 percent natural latex mattresses
+Pros and cons of natural latex mattresses

 Pros and cons of hemp mattresses